ZacharieALES/porta-java/README.md

   ## Considered new features
   * Definition of polytopes through their integer points rather than their formulations (useful when porta takes time to compute the integer solutions from the formulation);
   * Better handling of the .lp format (in particular keywords "free" and "infinity" are  not currently taken into account);
-  * Manage more porta features and options.
+  * Manage more porta features and options;
+  * Get the results in latex.